moltenform/scite-files/files/api_files.md

 * Calltips

-    * Type the text "fclose("
+    * Type the text "fputs("

-    * As soon as you press (, a calltip appears, showing a description of fclose
+    * As soon as you press (, a calltip appears, showing a description of fputs

 * Completion